felivalencia/lettersToAl/README.md

 ### Frontend
 - Next.js with React & TypeScript
-- Tailwind CSS for styling
+- SCSS for maintainable, expressive styling
 - Three.js for 3D visualization
 - Framer Motion for animations